 With the upper removed from the lower receiver, and the handguard removed, you have full access to the barrel assembly.
 A cold-hammer-forged barrel with a fast 1 turn in 5-inch twist rate is standard.
 The super-fast twist is required to obtain best accuracy with both light supersonic and very long subsonic projectiles.
 The barrel is fitted with an AR-style extension and locked into the receiver by two transverse bolts.
 I measured the barrel shank at 1 inch.
 This tapers down to approximately 0.875", and then to approximately 0.75" in front of the gas block.
 Just before the muzzle threads, the barrel features an indexing cone for aligning a SIG Sauer sound suppressor.

 The Rattler comes standard with a three-prong flash suppressor.
 The flash suppressor does not act as a suppressor mount.
 In order to mount a SIG Sauer sound suppressor, you must remove the flash suppressor and use a direct-thread suppressor, which will index off the cone machined into the barrel.
-The flash suppressor is simply torqued on and not installed with a thread locker, so
+The flash suppressor is simply torqued on and not installed with a thread locker, so removal is straight-forward.

 A beefy gas block is secured to the barrel using two cross-pins.
 At the front of this is a two-position gas regulator, which provides for suppressed and unsuppressed firing.
 To adjust, depress a spring-loaded detent and rotate it to the right side of the rifle for unsuppressed fire, and to the left for suppressed.
 To remove for cleaning, rotate approximately 180 degrees and pull straight out the front.
 The gas piston can then be tapped out with a cleaning rod.
 The gas piston features a much-abbreviated tappet, approximately 3/16" in length.